Getting Started with PDI

 Follow these steps to create a new transformation.

-To insert a variable into a field that accepts variables, put your cursor in the field and press CTRL+Spacebar.
+If you want to insert a variable into a field that accepts variables, you can put your cursor in the fields and press CTRL+Spacebar to see a list of variables to insert.
+Fields that accept variables have a blue diamond.

 Select File > New > Transformation in the upper-left corner of the PDI window.